ros2/design/articles/content_filtering.md

 ### Specification

 - Multiple ContentFilteredTopicDataReader exist and filtering is dependent on each ContentFilteredTopicDataReader's logical filtering expression and parameters.
-- Subscriber is responsible to create ContentFilteredTopic.
+- Subscription is responsible to create ContentFilteredTopic.
 - ContentFilteredTopicDataWriter does filtering for each ContentFilteredTopicDataReader endpoint.
-  Basically it is likely that ContentFilteredTopicDataWriter does filtering on writer side, so that it can provide the improvement and efficiency.
+  Basically it is likely that ContentFilteredTopicDataWriter does filtering on writer side, so that it can provide the improvement and efficiency especially for network resource.
-  But it is dependent on imnplementation if always ContentFilteredTopicDataWriter does filtering.
+  But it is dependent on implementation if always ContentFilteredTopicDataWriter does filtering.
-  This is because if there is a lot of ContentFilteredTopicDataReader with complicated filtering expression and parameter, it would be probably more efficient just to send the messages to all ContentFilteredTopicDataReader.
+  This is because if there is a lot of ContentFilteredTopicDataReader with complicated filtering expression and parameter, it would be probably more efficient just to send the messages to all ContentFilteredTopicDataReader. (for example, if the message type includes sequence, DataWriter needs to recreate the message for each DataReader based on filtering expression and parameters.)
   And ContentFilteredTopicDataReader can filter out the message if not necessary based on filtering expression and parameter.
-  This is also said that ContentFilteredTopicDataReader does need to do filtering always just in case ContentFilteredTopicDataWriter ends up sending w/o filitering.
+  This is also said that ContentFilteredTopicDataReader does need to do filtering always just in case ContentFilteredTopicDataWriter ends up sending w/o filtering.
   <img src="../img/content_filter/contents_filter_overview.png" width="600">
 - The filtering is done by means of evaluating a logical expression that involves the values some of the data-fields in the sample.
   The logical expression is derived from the filter_expression and expression_parameters arguments.